jawah/niquests/docs/user/advanced.rst

     def print_url(r, *args, **kwargs):
         print(r.url)

 Your callback function must handle its own exceptions.
-Any unhandled exception won't be passed silently and thus should be handled by the code calling Requests.
+Any unhandled exception won't be passed silently and thus should be handled by the code calling Niquests.

 If the callback function returns a value, it is assumed that it is to replace the data that was passed in.
 If the function doesn't return